 UniSA also lead the state for graduate employment, at 74 per cent, ahead of the University of Adelaide (66 per cent) and Flinders University (55 per cent).

-Chris Lester, Chief Executive Officer of the Good Education Group, said that graduate employment can be complex.
+Chris Lester, Chief Executive Officer of the Good Education Media, said that graduate employment can be complex.

 “Careful reading of The Good Universities Guide shows that graduate employment is not just about the university a student attends.
 It can be influenced by other factors, such as local employment markets or demand for students who may have more industry experience, including mature-age students or students who’ve studied part time.”